How to Document a 30-Year Legacy System to Save Millions

 Wrapping Up

 You don't have to leave behind a maintenance nightmare when you retire.
 What I've found is important, living documentation for your legacy systems isn't just a technical task.
 It's a key investment in your company's future and your professional peace of mind.
-Every day you delay this, you're actively losing millions in specialist costs and risking catastrophic incidents that could have been avoided.
-This isn't about making things 'nice to have'.
-It's about stopping the bleeding and building a lasting legacy.
+Every day you delay this, you risk high specialist costs and system failures that could have been avoided.
+This isn't about making things nice to have.
+It's about stopping the problem and building a lasting legacy.

-If you're ready to stop the 2 AM incidents and build a clear migration roadmap for your legacy systems, I'll review your current architectural challenges and identify the fastest path to a modernized, documented platform.
+If you are ready to stop the 2 AM incidents and build a clear migration roadmap for your legacy systems, I will review your current architectural challenges and identify the fastest path to a modernized, documented platform.

 Written by